peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

   * Detect the location of the configuration project (see [Configuration Project](#ProjectsAndWorkspacesCnf)).

-  * initialise the bnd workspace.
+  * Initialise the bnd workspace.

-  * The build dependencies are determined from the (bootstrap) build properties that were loaded from the ```gradle.properties``` file (see [the explanation of the build properties file](#BuildProperties).
+  * The build dependencies are determined from the build properties that were loaded from the ```gradle.properties``` file
+    (see [the explanation of the build properties file](#BuildProperties).

   * Include all **bnd** projects and all **Gradle** projects (see [Sub-Projects](#ProjectsAndWorkspacesSubProjects) for an explanation).

-* Gradle loads the ```build.gradle``` file from the root project.
+* Gradle invokes the ```build.gradle``` file from the root project.
 This file sets up the build:

   * The bnd plugin is loaded.

   * The hook ```cnf/gradle/custom/workspace-pre.gradle``` is invoked.

-  * From now on the build template has 3 sections which are applied in the order:
+  * The rest of the build template basically has 3 sections which are applied in the order:

     * All projects
     * Sub-Projects